Creating and Running a Laravel Project in ServBay

 3

-4Note: If you have both Memcached and Redis configured as cache stores, ensure only one is active (comment out the other) in your
+4Note: If you configure both Memcached and Redis as cache stores, ensure only one is active in

 .env